Joint Optimization of Speaker and Spoof Detectors for Spoofing-Robust Automatic Speaker Verification: Experimental Results

-Finally, we compare our best unified SASV system against conventional score fusion (as per~\eqref{eq:basic-nonlinear-fusion}) on the evaluation set.
+We further compare our best unified SASV system against conventional score fusion (as per~\eqref{eq:basic-nonlinear-fusion}) on the evaluation set.
 Based on Table~\ref{tab:asv_cm_eval}, we use ReDimNet and SSL-AASIST embeddings; and following Table~\ref{tab:unified_sasv}, the selected SASV architecture integrates cosine-weighted ASV with MLP-based CM.
-The results, displayed in Table~\ref{tab:final_comparison}, indicate that the proposed system outperforms nonlinear score fusion in terms of both minimum and actual DCF.
+The results, displayed in Table~\ref{tab:final_comparison}, indicate that the proposed system outperforms non-linear score fusion in terms of both minimum and actual DCF.
 In terms of the two EERs, our system provides substantially increased resilience to spoofing---traded with decrease in target-nontarget speaker discrimination.
-The DET curves in Figure~\ref{fig:det_curves} further illustrate this trade-off.
+The DET curves in Fig.~\ref{fig:det_curves} further illustrate this trade-off.

-Such trade-off is expected, since the system needs to balance between potentially conflicting requirements of retaining low miss rate, while providing protection to both nontarget speakers and spoofing attacks.
+Such trade-off is expected, since the system needs to balance between potentially conflicting requirements of retaining low miss rate, while providing protection to both non-target speakers and spoofing attacks.
 Building on our recent study~\cite{kurnaz2024optimizing}, optimization with the combined a-DCF and BCE loss depends on the relative weights assigned to $P_{\text{fa}}^{\text{non.bon}}$ and $P_{\text{fa}}^{\text{spf}}$, obtained from the detection costs and class priors.
 As described in the experimental setup, we fixed the weight of $C_{\text{miss}}^{\text{tar.bon}} \cdot \pi_{\text{tar}}$ to $0.9$, $C_{\text{fa}}^{\text{non.bon}} \cdot \pi_{\text{non}}$ to $0.5$ and $C_{\text{fa}}^{\text{spf}} \cdot \pi_{\text{spf}}$ to $1$.
 This configuration assigns greater importance to spoofing detection than to speaker verification, which explains the improved spoof EER and the higher ASV EER compared to score fusion.
 Nevertheless, the overall SASV performance (as measured by a-DCF) substantially outperforms conventional score fusion.

-The score distributions displayed in Figure~\ref{fig:ecapa_vs_redimnet} further reveal that the proposed system produces score distributions with lower variance for target, non-target, and spoof trials compared to conventional score fusion.
+The score distributions displayed in Fig.~\ref{fig:ecapa_vs_redimnet} further reveal that the proposed system produces score distributions with lower variance for target, non-target, and spoof trials compared to conventional score fusion.
 In addition, the proposed system differentiates target speakers more clearly from spoofing attacks, than from non-target speakers, aligned with the above remark about cost and prior settings.